On this day, November 30, in 1930, Irish immigrant and renowned labor activist Mother Jones died

-The latest accolade is a welcome recognition of Mother Jones’ contribution to the world, believes Ger O’Mahony, organizer of the Cork Spirit of Mother Jones Festival, an annual event held in her home place of Shandon each August to celebrate her wide range of achievements as a labor activist.
+When she was named as one of the world’s top ten revolutionaries by the Observer in 2015 it was applauded as a welcome recognition of Mother Jones’ contribution to the world by Ger O’Mahony, organizer of the Cork Spirit of Mother Jones Festival, an annual event held in her home place of Shandon each August to celebrate her wide range of achievements as a labor activist.

 “As one of just two women and the only person born in Ireland named in The Observer list, it is clear that she is emerging forcefully from the shadows of history to take her rightful place alongside James Connolly as an inspirational figure in the international labor movement,” he said.